PureJoyMind/CPMGen/CPMGen/README.md

 ## Why CPMGen?

-Migrating large solutions with dozens or hundreds of projects to Central Package Management can be tedious and error-prone.
-CPMGen automates this process, allowing you to modernize your .NET solution's package management in minutes instead of hours.
+Migrating large solutions with multiple projects to Central Package Management can be tedious and error-prone.
+CPMGen automates this process, allowing you to modernize your .NET solution's package management in seconds instead of hours.

 ## Features